natejperez1/Spendyy/README.md

     npm run build
     ```
 2. The output files will be generated in the `dist` directory.
 You can deploy this directory to any static web hosting service.
+---

+## 🤝 Contributing

+If you have suggestions for improvements or find a bug, please feel free to open an issue or submit a pull request.

+---

+## 📜 License

+This project is open-source and available under the MIT License.